FrankKooij/Soma/README.md

 To put it simply, Soma is a humble contribution to a better UX in all major RS, not just iBooks.

+## TODO

+Turn the following FAQ into a Wiki—I’m so sorry.

 ## FAQ

 ### Why the charset?